andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ## Outro

 This has been a very interesting experience.
 MSS is easy to get started with.
 It is more or less there just waiting for you to enable it.
 A big benefit, apart from easy administration, is the idea that I can cover my whole estate with policies, across the board with no gaps.
-In the DC, in the Campus, different Campus'es, Branch offices all from same management UI (CloudVision).
+In the DC, in the Campus, different Campus', Branch offices all from same management UI (CloudVision).
 Instead of bringing the traffic into my DC I can police the traffic at the edge, where it is.
 I have to do a follow up post when I also get some Arista Wifi in the house.
 Then I hopefully can utilize the integration of AGNI in MSS too.
 MSS also supports redirect rules to 3rd party firewalls for further inspection which I did not have the time to look at this time.
 If MSS is in place, there is no place to hide.
 It will be enforced by the traffic-policies on the Arista switches.
 Performance wise there is no better place to enforce it than on the switches themselves.
 They are made for it and at line-rate performance..
 Well it cant really be any better.

 Recommend material to have a look at: